Cyber-F0x/Cyber-F0x.github.io/_posts/2020-04-10-Vulnserver-TRUN.md

 Some pro immunity tips before we begin:

-Turn of the annoying message about terminating an active process.
+To Turn off the annoying message about terminating an active process.
 This will save some time when our exploit code breaks the target.
 To do this navigate to the Options menu -> Debugging Options -> Security Tab & untick "Warn when terminating active process".

 Keyboard shortcuts: